 - Do not use text messages to deliver tragic news that cause heartache, stroke, or heart attack.
 If unfortunately, you do have some horrible news to break, please call.
 At least then you can mentally an emotionally prepare him/her.

 - Don’t send a long chain of hateful text messages when you are annoyed, angry, frustrated, or merely depressed.
-Transferring your bad and hateful energy to someone you love is extremely selfish.
-Calm down, have some ice cream, do yoga, or sign up for an anger management course.
+Transferring your bad hateful energy to someone you love is extremely selfish.
+Calm down, have an ice cream, get into a yoga stance, or sign up for an anger management course.
 NEVER send hateful text messages, full stop.